 Avid Microchips and International Pet Air Travel

-We have been receiving a lot of questions recently about microchips, specifically AVID brand chips and whether or not they are ISO compatible.
+We have been receiving a lot of questions about microchips, specifically AVID brand chips, and whether or not they are ISO compatible.
 In this updated article, we will review what a microchip is, why it's typically required for any animal traveling internationally, and address questions about AVID chips and ISO compatibility.

 What is a Microchip and Why Does My Pet Need One?